-One of the reasons for this is because during the spring and fall months dogs will shed their undercoats.
+One of the reasons for this is that during the spring and fall months dogs will shed their undercoats.
 This is usually a time of much vacuuming for owners.
 However, people who own a dog that does not have an undercoat may find that their dogs are not shedding any more than usual during these times.

 Whatever the case, it's important to make sure that you brush your German Shepherd on a regular basis.
 Brushing once a day is ideal, but if this is not possible, make sure that you brush them at least several times a week.

 It's also important to make sure that you don't bathe your dog too frequently.
 Twice a month should be plenty, except during the months in which your dog is shedding its undercoat.
 During these times, it's important to make sure that you bathe them enough so that they can stay clean.

-Most dogs are considered to either a single coat or a double-coat dog.
+Most dogs are considered to be either single-coat or double-coat dogs.
 German Shepherds are generally considered double-coated dogs, especially purebred dogs that are used in shows.
 However, some domestic dogs do not have undercoats.

 German Shepherds without undercoats often require less grooming during the spring and fall months than their undercoated brethren.
 However, this does not make them any less beautiful.

 - Willis M. B. The German Shepherd Dog: A Genetic History.
 Howell Book House, 1992, 439 p.